KorespondentAda/zathura/doc/man/zathura.1.rst

   with 1, and negative numbers indicate page numbers starting from the end of the document, -1 being the last page.

--f, --find=string
-  Opens the document and searches for the given string.

 -l, --log-level=level
   Set log level (debug, info, warning, error)

 -x, --synctex-editor-command=command
   Set the synctex editor command.
 Overrides the synctex-editor-command setting.

+-f, --find=string
+  Search for the given phrase and display results

+-b --bookmark=bookmark
+  Bookmark to go to

+--mode=mode
+  Start in a non-default mode

+--fork
+  Fork into background

+--cache-dir=path
+  Path to the cache directory

 --synctex-forward=input
   Jump to the given position.
 The switch expects the same format as specified